Monkeyddog81/Nanomits/README.md

 ##

 # 🪄 How to Use
-You need Disassembler to identify Start to End VA Address in target binary to overwrite JMP instructions with INT 3.
+You need Disassembler to modify specific area of binary for overwrite JMP instructions with INT 3.
+You can use any disassembler engine you want.

 ##